 While the above rotations are solid throughout the fight, we will open the fight slightly differently if we are able to start from Stealth.

 - Rake is a significantly higher damage opener than Shred, so long as the mob lives at least six seconds.

 Stats are interesting thing for Catweaving since Crit, Vers and Haste increase our damage by the largest amount BUT Mastery is our strongest Mythic+ healing stat.
 If you’re looking to maximise DPS you need to minimize the amount of mastery on your gear.
 If you’re trying to heal at the same time then grab as much mastery as you need to heal each pack successfully while loading the rest of your gear with Crit, Vers and Haste.
-Take advantage of being able to swap gear in between pulls to throw on a Mastery heavy set if a tough pull is coming up.

 Here are some notes on stats: